apache/incubator-seata-website/docs/en-us/overview/faq.md

 `@Transactional` can be coupled with `DataSourceTransactionManager` and `JTATransactionManager` to represent local transactions and XA distributed transactions, respectively.
 Common to everyone is the combination with local affairs.

-When combined with local transactions`@Transactial` and `@GlobalTransaction` are hyphenated,`@ Transactial` can only be located in the same method hierarchy annotated at `@GlobalTransaction` or within the inner layer of `@GlobalTransaction` annotation methods.
+When combined with local transactions`@Transactial` and `@GlobalTransactional` are hyphenated,`@Transactial` can only be located in the same method hierarchy annotated at `@GlobalTransaction` or within the inner layer of `@GlobalTransaction` annotation methods.

 Here the concept of distributed transactions is larger than local transactions, annotating `@Transactional` outside results in a distributed transaction empty submission, a global transaction being submitted when the `@Transactional` corresponding connection submission is declared or the XID of the global transaction is absent.